 Here’s the issue: the skeletons in the Catacombs respawn endlessly unless you do one of two things: a) kill them with a divine weapon or b) kill the Necromancer in the immediate area that is reviving them.
 Abracadaniel has terrible Strength and Dexterity, so if I made a divine weapon, it would be doing really pitiful damage.
 I decide to go the route of rushing the Necromancers.
 How bad could it be, right?
 I manage to kill the first one (he’s right beside the first bonfire, conveniently) so I can rest, and activate the switch.

 In the next area, I rush the necromancer again, but get killed by a group of skeletons.
-I pretty much rinse and repeat this process, taking care of the Necromancers in this area.
+I pretty much rinse and repeat this process, taking care of the Necromancers as I move into each new area.
 I have to activate another switch to flip the bridge and make it passable before moving on.